A Highly Speculative Chronology of William Shakespeare’s Life & Times

 ?
 According to tradition, Shakespeare played Adam and Robert Armin played Touchstone.
 Burbage may have played Orlando.

 Jonson writes Every Man Out of His Humour, a sequel to his first big hit.
 Like so many sequels, it doesn’t do as well as the original.

 Shakespeare and Burbage build the Globe on a plot of land in Bankside, using the timber from the old Theatre.
 The first show there may possibly be either Henry V or Julius Caesar.

 Henslowe and the Admiral’s Men build a new playhouse, the Fortune, to compete with the Globe.
-Alleyn comes out of retirement and returns to the stage.
+Alleyn comes out of retirement to be the leading man, and England’s most popular clown Will Kemp quits the Lord Chamberlain’s Men to come on board as well.
+(Kemp may have been glad to part company with Shakespeare in view of their artistic differences over Kemp’s improvisational style.
+He is replaced by Robert Armin, a comedian more to Shakespeare’s liking.)
 But ticket sales for both the Globe and the Fortune suffer from the competition of children’s companies—the latest fad—who perform at the indoor Blackfriars playhouse.